CLUTTERFREE LIFE TRANSITIONS

-As soon as how have gained a clearer picture about ‘Where you are now’ (READ MORE), it’s time to think about where you wish to be in future.
+Now it’s time to think about where you wish to be in the future.

 Where do you want to go?
-What’s your goal/your vision for the next chapter of your life?
+What’s your vision of the next chapter of your life?

 It doesn’t matter whether you came to your change situation voluntarily or didn’t have a choice, you can easily get paralysed if you are not sure what to do next: